Half-Life 2's Patch Adds an Incredible Commentary

 But it does still scratch the itch for me, and it does still like

-connect enough with the collecting side of things that when i get a card that i've been getting my ass kicked by it's like oh thank christ now finally i can start to wield this like completely busted setup that other players are doing yeah in my experience i love the collecting part i love the opening packs part even the like building a binder of your favorite cards i was like enjoying yeah once i got to the combat part First of all, learning the combat is like a 12-step.
+connect enough with the collecting side of things that when I get a card that i've been getting my ass kicked by it's like oh thank christ now finally i can start to wield this like completely busted setup that other players are doing yeah in my experience i love the collecting part i love the opening packs part even the like building a binder of your favorite cards i was like enjoying yeah once i got to the combat part First of all, learning the combat is like a 12-step.

 It doesn't take long, but it's like long enough that I was like, this is going to be like homework.
+It like took me several days to work up the courage to actually even try it.

 It's pretty slow in my experience.
+Like really,

-Yeah, yeah, it feels like every step along the way of like the numbers popping up on the screen and the card going down and the energy, like everything feels about twice as long as it should to the point where because the combat is so simplistic, no battle should last more than three minutes.
+It feels like every step along the way of like the numbers popping up on the screen and the card going down and the energy, like everything feels about twice as long as it should to the point where because the combat is so simplistic, no battle should last more than three minutes.

-There is type strengths and weaknesses, but it basically means like if you are attacking a Pokemon weak to your type, you just do like 20 extra damage with your attack, which like when you're dealing with Pokemon that have like 180 HP, it's like not a huge, huge game changer.
+And I've been in battles that last like 10 minutes like they really drag on i yeah i will say at the higher end of things like the pvp where players have collected a shit ton of cards battles do not last that long because all the cards are extremely strong and that's just because like you locked out on the type matchup or no usually honestly the type matchup doesn't matter a lot right um there is type type strengths and weaknesses but it basically means like if you are attacking a pokemon weak to your type you just do like 20 extra damage with your attack which like when you're dealing with Pokemon that have like 180 HP, it's like not a huge, huge game changer.

-Yeah, I think the PvP side of things needs to be balanced.
+Um, yeah, I think the PvP side of things needs to be balanced.

-There is a solo mode where you play against the computer, which does introduce some interesting stuff later on, where it's like there are challenges of you need to build a deck that only has cards of like the base rarity, or you have to build a deck that is only comprised of Pokemon weak to the type you're fighting.
+There is a solo mode where you play against the computer, which does introduce some interesting stuff later on, where it's like there are challenges of you need to build a deck that only has cards of like the base rarity, uh, or you have to build a deck that is only comprised of Pokemon weak to the type you're fighting.

 I'm really, really, really into it.
+I've finished collecting the full set.

 When you do that, you get like a super rare Mew card, which is not obtainable any other way, which I, you know, I'm a sucker for that stuff.